 - 1. The upper PS/2 port connects a PS/2 pointing device. - 2.
 The lower PS/2 port connects a PS/2 keyboard. - 3.
 The USB ports connect USB devices. - 4.
-LPT1 connects printers or other parallel communications devices. - 5.
-The COM ports connect serial devices such as mice or fax/modems.
-COM1 is identified by the system as COM1/3.
-COM2 is identified by the system as COM2/4. - 6.
+LPT1 connects printers or other parallel communications devices. - The COM port connects serial devices such as mice or fax/modems; VGA port connects to graphic display devices. - 6.
 The game port connects a joystick or a MIDI device. - 7.
 Three audio ports connect audio devices.
 The left side jack is for a stereo line-out signal.
 The middle jack is for a stereo line-in signal.
 The right side jack is for a microphone. - 8.
 LAN port connects the network.